aws-samples/aws-iam-accessadvisor-permissionboundary/README.md

     Permissions Granted - Total
     Permissions Unused - Total

-Configurable expiration period.
+Configurable expiration period through Cloudformation template parameter allows permissions to be restricted based on usage history and if permissions are unused they are restricted with permissions boundary reducing blast radius of each AIM entity within AWS account.
 If service is not accessed within the expiration period its, not included in permissions boundary.
-Automatically creating and apply permissions boundaries to IAM users and roles based on Access Advisor data.

-Exception list that can be saved on S3 and accessed by the program during runtime.
+Configurable exception list that can be saved as a file on S3 and accessed by the program during runtime.
+Make sure that the lambda function role has access to read the S3 object.

-Included Cloudformation template deploys everything required to run this program as a lambda function, as well as time based Cloudwatch Event configured to be kicked off every 90 days.
-This threshold can be change in CF template.
-For accounts with large number of IAM entities, lambda function may no have a enough time to finish assessing all entities.
-You may consider deploying this program as a set step functions or a container.
+### What is Access Advisor?
 Access Advisor shows the service permissions granted to a role and when permissions were used to access services last.
 You can use this information to revise your policies. http://docs.aws.amazon.com/console/iam/access-advisor-intro

 Note: Recent activity usually appears within 4 hours.
 Data is stored for a maximum of 365 days, depending when your region began supporting this feature.